Lokno/obs-shaderfilter-misc/README.md

 - Right-click the source and select "Filters" from the context menu
 - In the effect filters panel inside the window that appears, click the plus (+) button
 - You should see the option for "user-defined shader" if you installed obs-shaderfilter
-- Select this option, and choose and name or leave the default name (user-defined shader)
+- Select this option, and choose a name or leave the default name (user-defined shader)
 - Now you should see more options appear on the right
 - Check the box labeled "Load shader from text file"
 - A new option will appear labeled "Shader text file"